rubendm92/prsls-online-aug-2021/03_Building API with API Gateway and Lambda/README.md

 This is how we define a DynamoDB table in CloudFormation.
 Couple of things to note if you're new to AWS or CloudFormation.

 `RestaurantsTable` is called the **logical Id** in CloudFormation, and is the unique ID for a resource within a CloudFormation template.
 Other resources can reference this resource using this logical id.
 You typically use either the `!Ref` or `!GetAtt` function to reference a resource and get its attributes (like name or ARN).
 Which, depending on the resource and the attribute you want to get, you have to choose the right function...
-I have a cheatsheet [here](https://theburningmonk.com/cloudformation-ref-and-getatt-cheatsheet) that list all the resources and what you get with each.
+I have a cheatsheet [here](https://theburningmonk.com/cloudformation-ref-and-getatt-cheatsheet) that lists all the resources and what you get with each.

-DynamoDB two billing modes.
+DynamoDB has two billing modes.
 And here, we're using the `On-Demand` mode by setting `BillingMode` to `PAY_PER_REQUEST`.
 This means we don't pay for the table unless we use it, which is perfect for a demo app like this.
 In fact, this is probably the right setting for your app in production too unless you have very stable and very predictable load.

 And lastly, DynamoDB operates with `HASH` and `RANGE` keys as the only schemas you need to specify, so that's what `KeySchema` is doing.
 When you specify an attribute in the key schema you also need to add them to the `AttributeDefinitions` list so you can specify their type (`S` for `String`), this is how we tell DynamoDB that the table has a `HASH` key called `name` and it's a `S`tring.

-There are other configurations available, but they're needed here.
+There are other configurations available, but they're not needed here.
 For more details, check out the CloudFormation docs [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html).

 Ok, now let's deploy the serverless project again (so CloudFormation provisions the table):